lawrennd/snippets/_ml/includes/sum-of-squares-log-likelihood.md

     * This is known as the sum of squares error.
 }
 \subsection{Legendre}
+\slides{
+* Sum of squares error was first **published** by Legendre in 1805
+* But Laplace had priority - he used it to recover the lost planet Ceres
+* This led to a priority dispute between Legendre and Gauss }

-\notes{Minimizing the sum of squares error was first proposed by [Legendre](http://en.wikipedia.org/wiki/Adrien-Marie_Legendre) in 1805 [@Legendre:nouvelles05].
-His book, which was on the orbit of comets, is available on google books, we can take a look at the relevant page by calling the code below.
+\notes{Minimising the sum of squares error was first proposed by [Legendre](http://en.wikipedia.org/wiki/Adrien-Marie_Legendre) in 1805 [@Legendre:nouvelles05].
+His book, which was on the orbit of comets, is available on Google books, we can take a look at the relevant page by calling the code below.}

+\newslide{Legendre}

 \figure{\includegooglebook{spcAAAAAMAAJ}{PA72}}{Legendre's book was on the determination of orbits of comets.
 This page describes the formulation of least squares}{legendre-least-squares}

-Of course, the main text is in French, but the key part we are interested in can be roughly translated as
+\notes{Of course, the main text is in French, but the key part we are interested in can be roughly translated as

 >In most matters where we take measures data through observation, the most accurate results they can offer, it is almost always leads to a system of equations of the form
 >$$E = a + bx + cy + fz + etc .$$